 Steps 1 & 2

-Add your ingredients to a blender cup and blend to a thick smoothie-like consistency (images 1 & 2).
+Add your washed roughly diced fruits and vegetables to a blender cup and blend to a thick smoothie-like consistency (images 1 & 2).
 If you are using fruits and vegetables with a lower water content you may need to add a splash of water to blend.

-Place a nut bag or cheesecloth (or a muslin cloth) over a large bowl and spoon the fruit mixture into the centre of the cloth (image 3).
+Place a nut bag or cheesecloth (or a muslin cloth) over a large bowl and spoon the fruit or vegetable mixture into the centre of the cloth (image 3).

-Making juice is very simple and we all have our personal preferences for taste.
+Making juice in a blender is very simple and we all have our personal preferences for taste.
 Love a green juice?
 Add lots of cucumber, celery and greens!
 Prefer more fruity sweet juices?
 Red apples and pear are so delicious.

 - I suggest using at least some fruits or vegetables that have a higher water content such as apples or celery.
 This will give you a better yield from your produce.

 - Unless you like a very 'vegetable-tasting' juice, it's often a good idea to balance out the flavors with at least one slightly sweeter fruit.